Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Cardiovascular Health:

-It also has anti-inflammatory effects that benefit the cardiovascular system.
+Additionally, it possesses anti-inflammatory properties that support the cardiovascular system.

 Anti-Inflammatory Effects: